ubipo/pfiers.net/content/projects/tiny-sites.md

-![Screenshot of the OSM Contact Info Corrector webapp, showing businesses with a phone icon and an input form to correct the contact information of the selected one.](c:projects/osm-contact-info-corrector.webp "OSM Contact Info Corrector webapp")
+![Screenshot of the OSM Contact Info Corrector webapp, showing businesses with a phone icon and an input form to correct the contact information of the selected one.](osm-contact-info-corrector.webp "OSM Contact Info Corrector webapp")